JimHagan/docs-website/src/content/docs/new-relic-solutions/observability-maturity/operational-efficiency/telemetry-data-governance.md

 ## Overview [#overview]

+Data governance is a practice of ensuring optimal value for telemetry data collected by an organization particulary a complex organization with numerous business units and working groups.
+The objective is get appropriate ROI for investimate in telemetry data.
+This requires a framework that combines a complex mixture of technical understand with a formal and intuitive understanding of how telemetry data supports the business objectives.

 ## Desired outcome [#desired-outcome]

-This section will describe what we can expect from a properly executed governance plan.
+This section will describe what we can expect from a properly executed governance framework.
 Keep in mind that the priorities (techncial and business) will differ between organizations.
 But generally all organizations will want some of these outcomes.

 ### Increased Transparency